Skin problems in immunosuppressed individuals

 Specialist help from a world-renowned team

-Specialist help is available at The Devonshire Clinic for immunosuppressed patients, including those who have had an organ transplant.
+Specialist help is available at The Devonshire Clinic for immunosuppressed patients at our private clinic in the Harley Street area of London, including those who have had an prgan transplant.